marianacoimbra/marianacoimbra/README.md

-<h1> Hi there!! </h1>
+<h1> Hi there!!! </h1>
 <br>

 <p>My name is Mariana Coimbra.
-I've been working as Front-End Developer and I'm currently a undergraduate of Computer Science at the UFCG University.   ⚡ Fun fact: I love to study music!</p>
+I've been working as Front-End Developer and I'm currently a undergraduate of Computer Science at the UFCG University.   ⚡ Fun fact: I love to study music! :) </p>